hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

   "signature": "MEYCIQC6SFao6V8C3ETjp1AZ6FPZjUVhA8/DG+Vn9gLDTXjsGgIhAKaA3szWlfEZ4D2SDmBLs6KWxlH5t5byplqp6A8gAl4i"
 }
 ```
-Because `key1` was changed in block 6, the version in query result contains `block_num` 6, but, if for example, the value of `key1` last time was changed in block 4, returned version `block_num` will be 4.
+Because `key1` was changed in block 6, the version in the query result contains `block_num` as 6.
+But if, for example, the last time the value of `key1` was changed was in block 4, the returned version `block_num` will be 4.

 ### Transactions submitted by user
-To query for all the transactions submitted by a specific user, we use `/provenance/data/tx/{user}` GET query.
+To query for all the transactions submitted by a specific user, we use the `/provenance/data/tx/{user}` GET query.

-**Sign json marshaled query**
+**Sign JSON marshaled query**
 ```sh
 bin/signer -data '{"user_id":"alice","target_user_id":"alice"}' -privatekey=deployment/sample/crypto/alice/alice.key
 ```